 - 7.1 In accordance with section 188 of the Act, I hereby determine that the cladding system as installed on the house does not comply with clauses B2 and E2 of the building code.
-Accordingly, I confirm the territorial authority's decision to refuse to issue a code compliance certificate. - 7.2 I note that the territorial authority has issued a Notice to Rectify requiring provision for adequate ventilation, drainage and vapour dissipation.
+Accordingly, I confirm the territorial authority's decision to refuse to issue a code compliance certificate. - I note that the territorial authority has issued a Notice to Rectify requiring provision for adequate ventilation, drainage and vapour dissipation.
 Under the Act, a Notice to Rectify can require the owner to bring the house into compliance with the building code.
-The Building Industry Authority has found in a previous determination (2000/1) that a Notice to Rectify cannot specify how that compliance can be achieved.
+The Building Industry Authority has found in a previous determination (2000/1) that the Notice to Rectify cannot specify how that compliance can be achieved.
 I concur with that view.
-A new Notice to Fix (which now replaces the previous Notice to Rectify) should be issued that requires the owners to bring the cladding into compliance with the building code, without specifying the features (in particular a cavity, although the parties may conclude that this is the best system) that are required to be incorporated.
+A new notice to fix should be issued that the owners to bring the cladding into compliance with the building code, without specifying the features (in particular a cavity, although the parties may conclude that this is the best system) that are required to be incorporated.
 It is not for me to dictate how the defects are to be remedied.
-How that is done is a matter for the owner to propose and for the territorial authority to accept or reject, with either of the parties entitled to submit doubts or disputes to the Chief Executive for another determination. - 7.3 Finally, I consider that the cladding will require on-going maintenance to ensure its continuing code compliance, and that this maintenance programme should be undertaken after consultation with the TA.
-This is particularly important, as the cladding has now been in place for some 8 years or so.
+How that is done is a matter for the owner to propose and for the territorial authority to accept or reject, with either of the parties entitled to submit doubts or disputes to the Chief Executive for another determination.

-Signed for and on behalf of the Chief Executive of the Department of Building and Housing on 30 June 2005.
+7.3 Finally, I consider that the cladding will require on-going maintenance to ensure its continuing code compliance. \mathcal{L} for and on behalf of the Chief Executive of the Department of Building and Housing ugust 2005.